qha/community-core/README.md

 - Discs are nearly next to each other in keyway to prevent rotating picking heads between discs.
 - The parts should be manufactured with 0.1 mm precision to have a good lock.
 I think having 0.5 mm precision should still end up a working lock but the tolerances would be so bad that tentative attack would be more feasible

-## Ideology - why I'm doing this
+# Ideology - why I'm doing this

 I'm hoping to create a design that would be freely used by everybody (hence the Apache 2.0 license that has a section about patents).
 My hope is that if a freely available safe lock design is available, some cheap Chinese manufacturers would start producing better locks instead of poor quality abloy classic clones with square keyhole and zero false gates that they do nowadays.
 And if the most basic cheap Chinese lock was a secure disk detainer lock in the future, MasterLock and friends would need to take a hint, too.
 I don't think my design is the best you can do but I think it's the *minimum* you should do.

 My personal thinking is that the whole patent system should be stopped immediately because it's no longer for the good of the society as it was originally designed.
 Now it just hinders innovation.
 I would just allow copyrighting specific key forms and that should be enough for the needs that Abloy tries to do with their patents – namely preventing anybody else but Abloy from selling key blanks.

 As such, my plan is to publish the design without patents and without costs.
 As a result, I have to accept that Abloy will not use it because of Apache 2.0 patent clause would require them to allow other people to use their patents.
 On the other hand, nobody but Abloy can use the squeecing keyway design that's inside the Abloy Easy locks because Abloy owns the worldwide patent.
 So as a result, *nobody* can manufacture a lock that has all the best parts that I can think of.
-This is the result of our current patent system and it's sad.
+This is the result of our current patent system and it's just sad.

 In long run, I think I'll do two or three designs because patents do not limit personal manufacturing and if/when we have metal 3D printers in the near future (probably way sooner than year 2040 when the Abloy Easy patent has expired) anybody can just print the lock core with the best available parts for themselves.
-As such, part of my design objective will be about trying to create design that can withstand over torque attacks even with printed parts (which nowadays use sintered metal which is not as strong as e.g. real hardened steel).
-Of course, you can print parts out of Inconel if you're rich enough.
+As such, part of my design objective will be about trying to create design that can withstand over-torque attacks even with printed parts (which nowadays use sintered metal which is not as strong as e.g. real hardened steel).
+In practice this may require making some parts intentionally weak to make the lock fail locked if too much force is applied.
+Of course, you can always print all parts out of Inconel if you're rich enough.

 ## Intellectual property rights

 Intellectual property (IP) rights generally include copyright, design patents and patents.
-This design is original design by Community Core developers so the copyright situation is clear: the copyright is hold by the developers but all the data is licensed under Apache License 2.0 which grants perpetual, no-charge and royalty-free license (https://www.apache.org/licenses/LICENSE-2.0.html#copyright) and grants a perpetual, worldwide,no-charge and royalty-free patent license from all the developers (https://www.apache.org/licenses/LICENSE-2.0.html#patent).
+This design is original design by Community Core developers so the copyright situation is clear: the copyright is hold by the developers but all the information provided by this project is licensed under Apache License 2.0 which grants perpetual, no-charge and royalty-free license (https://www.apache.org/licenses/LICENSE-2.0.html#copyright) and grants a perpetual, worldwide, no-charge and royalty-free patent license from all the developers (https://www.apache.org/licenses/LICENSE-2.0.html#patent).
 However, developers can only grant licenses on copyright and patents they control so *anybody starting to manufacture this lock may be infringing some yet-unknown patent owned by somebody else*.
 If you plan to manufacture this lock commercially, we recommend that you do your own patent research first.
 However, you don't need to ask for permission or pay anything to the authors of this design.
 Please, read the license for details.

 In short, Apache License 2.0 guarantees that all the work by [authors](AUTHORS) is licensed to you no-charge and royalty-free but authors cannot grant IP rights outside their control.
 Specifically this project has not executed any patent search work to try to locate any possibly design infringing patents.
 That said, I'm not aware of any infringing patents.